 I have, however, downloaded the NOOK for PC software onto my computer, and am able to use that software to purchase and download Barnes & Noble books onto my computer, read The Daily, etc. Or, I can go directly to the B&N website on the internet, and order and download my books from there.
 Once the books are downloaded, I can sideload them onto my NOOK by dragging them into the NOOK’S My Documents folder from the Barnes & Noble folder on my computer.
 The Barnes & Noble website says this about accessing eBooks while traveling outside of the United States: ” You can download eBooks from your eBooks Library that have already been purchased.
 You will not be able to purchase eBooks if you are traveling outside of the United States.”
 I believe, however, that you can also purchase eBooks while you are in Canada, but I’ll know for sure once my purchase shows up on my credit card statement.

-The NOOK is available from Barnes & Noble, or from Best Buy, for about $149.
+The NOOK is available from Barnes & Noble, or from Best Buy.
 I bought it from Barnes & Noble.
 Like any other small digital product, there are a wide range of accessories.
 These include protective covers of various descriptions and book lights.
 Needless to say, I was smitten by a green leather cover that reminded me of the color of my new golf bag, and the book light seemed quite practical (because eReaders aren’t backlit like a computer).
 A handy USB cable is supplied and it is used to charge the nook, either by plugging it into a computer, or with the supplied adapter, into a wall plug.

 As for actually reading a book – I like the fact that the font size can be changed.
 This lets me read a book without using reading glasses.
 I like being able to carry a whole bunch of books in one small package when I travel.
 I am hopeful that I will be able to use the NOOK to read books from my local library…

 With the connectivity problems I have had with my NOOK, would I buy one again?
 Probably.
-For my purposes, it is probably the best reader available at this time.
+For my purposes, it was probably the best reader available at that time.
 I have already put nearly 150 books on it.
 Most of these books were free, or nearly free, and I didn’t already have paper copies of those books sitting on my bookshelves.
 So the cost of the books, and the cost of the reader is about $150.
 That brings the total cost to about $1 per book.

 UPDATE 1: I got an iPad for my birthday, so I’ve put my eBooks onto it too.